Wisanu Subsompon: Early life and education

 Wisanu received a bachelors of engineering from Chulalongkorn University, and an MS and Ph.D in civil engineering from Carnegie Mellon University.

 Career

 Wisanu is charged with Bangkok Metropolitan Administration (BMA) infrastructure, water drainage and traffic.
 He has helped to coordinate emergency preparation and response to flooding in Bangkok, including from Typhoon Noru.
+Wisanu has overseen the drafting of the Bangkok Comprehensive Plan's fourth revision, due to be released in mid-2027.